R. R. Sundara Rao: Studies

 Sundara Rao had his ministerial formation at the Lutheran Theological College in Rajahmundry, affiliated to the India's first university, the Senate of Serampore College, under the principalship of G. Devasahayam.
 He graduated in 1960 and was awarded a L. Th. degree by then registrar of the university, Chetti Devasahayam, CBCNC.
 Rao later upgraded his qualifications by pursuing a Bachelor of Divinity degree, awarded by the university, again during the registrarship of Devasahayam.

-For language studies, Sundara Rao enrolled for a graduate and postgraduate programme in Telugu at the Andhra University and the Venkateshwara University which awarded him with a Bachelor of Arts and a Master of Arts respectively.
+For language studies, Sundara Rao enrolled for a graduate and postgraduate programme in Telugu at the Andhra University and the Sri Venkateswara University which awarded him with a Bachelor of Arts and a Master of Arts respectively.
 He also researched from 1976 to 1980 at the University of Wisconsin, Madison submitting a dissertation in 1981 entitled "The bhakti element in Āndhra Kraistava Kīrtanalu : an intensive study of the phenomenon of bhakti, a Sanskrit word for devotion, as presented in the Telugu Christian Hymnal".